loscrossos/crossos_pynst/doc/tutorial_comfy.md

 Normally all paths within a pynstaller file will be relative to the target dir.

+## Basic Installation

-Lets build a pynstaller:
+Lets build a pynstaller that installs a brand new ComfyUI!

-## Installing a Repo
+### Installing a Repo